phantombuster/legacy-docs/agent_module.rst

     buster = require('phantombuster').create(casperInstance);

 You can require a specific version of the agent module by using ``phantombuster-vX`` where ``X`` is the version number (for now there is only version ``1``).
-This can be useful if you want your script to continue working even after we make braking changes to newer versions of the agent module.
+This can be useful if you want your script to continue working even after we make breaking changes to newer versions of the agent module.

 ::